How to Apply

 Application Process

 Earning your Juris Doctor from the University of Louisville Brandeis School of Law starts with the application process, an opportunity for interested candidates to demonstrate their potential for the successful study of law.
-A supportive and collaborative community, Brandeis Law actively seeks to recruit a class of talented individuals with strong credentials, diverse backgrounds and unique experiences.
+A supportive and collaborative community, Brandeis Law actively seeks to recruit a class of talented individuals with strong credentials and unique experiences.

 The Law School Admission Council (LSAC) handles the collection and processing of all application materials.
 Please allow up to two weeks for LSAC to process materials submitted via the Credential Assembly Service (CAS).
 The law school will not receive your CAS materials until they have been fully processed and released by LSAC.

-The Admissions Committee reviews applications on a rolling basis.
-Once an application is under review, a decision is typically rendered within three weeks.
-If an applicant is placed on the waitlist by the Admissions Committee and confirms their place on the waitlist, their application will be reassessed over the summer.
+Applications are queued for review in the order in which they are confirmed as complete.
+Applications are reviewed on a rolling basis, and once an application is under review, a decision is typically rendered within three weeks.
+If an applicant is placed on the waitlist by the Admissions Committee, their application will be reassessed in the summer.

 Early Bird Applications

-Applications that are complete and ready for review by January 1 will be given priority in determining offers of institutional scholarship funding.
-You must take the LSAT no later than November 2024 in order to meet the Early Bird application deadline for the 2024-2025 application cycle.
+Applications that are complete and ready for review by December 15, 2025, will be given priority in determining offers of institutional scholarship funding.
+You must take the LSAT no later than November 2025 in order to meet the Early Bird application deadline.

 Regular Applications

-Applications that are incomplete as of the Early Bird application deadline but complete and ready for review by April 1 will be considered for institutional scholarship funding to the extent that funding remains available.
-You must take the LSAT no later than February 2025 in order to meet the regular application deadline for the 2024-2025 application cycle.
+Applications that are incomplete as of the Early Bird application deadline but complete and ready for review by March 15, 2026, will be considered for institutional scholarship funding to the extent that funding remains available.
+You must take the LSAT no later than February 2026 in order to meet the regular application deadline.

 Late Applications

-Applications that are incomplete as of the regular application deadline are generally ineligible for institutional scholarship funding.
-The application for Fall 2024 admission will no longer be available for submission after July 1, and updates to incomplete applications will no longer be accepted.
-You must take the LSAT no later than June 2025 in order to apply for Fall 2025 admission.
+Applications that are incomplete as of the regular application deadline will be reviewed on a space-available basis and are generally ineligible for institutional scholarship funding.
+The application for Fall 2026 entry will no longer be available for submission after June 30, 2026, and updates to incomplete applications will no longer be accepted.
+You must take the LSAT no later than June 2026 in order to apply for Fall 2026 admission.

 Application Materials